A collaboration of nine different Barry County organizations to help get families outside together.

 The program has its origins in the No Child Left Inside national initiatives, and since its inception six years ago, hundreds of families have participated and have appreciated learning about new places and having the opportunities to try new things.
-Inspired by the book “Last Child in the Woods” by Richard Louv, people around the nation recognized that children today were spending much less time outside just playing and exploring.
-This lack of outdoor play time has contributed to a variety of consequences, including poorer health, less understanding and appreciation for the natural world, even lower levels of some social skills.
-Children (and adults too) need the time to interact with, to relax in, and to learn from that natural world for their health.
+Inspired by the book Last Child in the Woods by Richard Louv, people around the nation recognized that children today are spending much less time outside just playing and exploring.
+This lack of outdoor play time has contributed to a variety of consequences, including poorer health, less understanding and appreciation for the natural world, and lower levels of some social skills.
+Children (and adults too) need the time to interact with, to relax in, and to learn from the natural world for their health.
 An important goal of the No Family Left Indoors programs is to provide an easy way for families in Barry County to spend time outdoors doing fun activities together.
 Don't miss your chance to be a part of the fun!

-No Family Left Indoors Summer 2013 Schedule
+No Family Left Indoors is generously sponsored by:

-Tuesdays in June, July and August
+Tuesdays in June, July and August.

 6:30 – 8 pm